mcollina/msgpack5/README.md

 options:

 - `forceFloat64`, a boolean to that forces all floats to be encoded as 64-bits floats.
-Defaults is false.
+Defaults to false.
+- `compatibilityMode`, a boolean that enables "compatibility mode" which doesn't use str 8 format.
+Defaults to false.

 -------------------------------------------------------
 <a name="encode"></a>